nimhbg/wis2box/docs/source/reference/auth.rst

 Authentication and access control
 =================================

-wis2box provides built in access control for the WAF and API on a topic hierarchy basis.
+wis2box provides built in access control for the WAF and API on a dataset identifier basis.
 Configuration is done using the wis2box command line utility.
 Authentication tokens are only required for topics that have access control configured.